 It means using online tools as much as possible to keep in touch during your virtual shift.
 You probably had to get used to using platforms as Zoom this year to have your meeting appointments and video conferences with bosses and work colleagues.

 Skype, Facebook or even google handouts are still reliable tools to be considered.
 Most of them are free.
 All you need to do is downloading the one that suits you better.
 Staying connecting with your team gives you the motivation that sometimes we lose when work by ourselves.
 It’s also a great way of keeping a trustworthy environment.

 Don’t forget to prepare documentation and invoices that needed to be handled.
 It’s always good to have a file saved on a cloud with all paperwork that you may need.
 Click here to get some tips on rightly conducting business if you need some kind of licence to work.

 Be Organised and Ready for Unforeseen Situations

-Some people associate working remotely when travelling as a task that can be done when you have time for doing it.
-This is a huge misunderstand and also a dangerous risk to take if you want to have your job and income guaranteed when travelling many times during a month.
+Some people associate working remotely when travelling with a task that can be done when you have time for doing it.
+This is a huge misunderstanding and also a dangerous risk to take if you want to have your job and income guaranteed when travelling many times during a month.

-You should organise your time properly to unforeseen situations.
+You should organise your time properly for unforeseen situations.
 Otherwise, you will never get anything done properly.
 Click here for more tips on remote work.

 Find a Quiet Place to Work

-How many times you have pinned that perfect photo of people working in from cafes in Paris and other hipsters’ cities in Europe?
+How many times you have pinned that perfect photo of people working in cafes in Paris and other hipsters cities in Europe?
 It’s beautiful to see, but it’s a quite different environment in real life.

-Those places are usually packed, and the noisy environment can be quite a huge problem especially in days when you need a quiet background to have video conferences and online meetings.
+Those places are usually packed, and the noisy environment can be quite a huge problem, especially on days when you need a quiet background to have video conferences and online meetings.